 Have you ever noticed photographs which have the subject in sharp focus but the background out of focus?
 Have you noticed other photographs where everything is in focus?
 This is called depth of field (DOF).
 Choose a shorter focal length to give you more depth of field.
 A 50mm lens will have more depth of field than a 200mm lens.
 When you increase your focal length to zoom in on a subject this decreases the amount of light entering the lens.
 To compensate for this, you need to widen the aperture, decrease the shutter speed, or increase the ISO.

 Focal length, ISO, shutter speed, and aperture all play a role in capturing an image.
 Focal length, to some extent, controls the amount of light coming into the lens.
 ISO controls the sensitivity of the image sensor.
 Shutter speed controls how long the image sensor captures the light.
 Aperture controls how much light the image sensor sees.

 About the Author:

-Geordie Parkin keeps a website about wildlife photography, pet photography or general questions about digital photography (http://photopress.in/brianparkin).
+Geordie Parkin keeps a website about wildlife photography, pet photography, and general questions about digital photography (http://photopress.in/brianparkin).
 Parkin is a photographer based in Forest Lake, Qld in Australia.